great-simonlee/LeeBrosTechBlog/_posts/jekyll/2021-02-16-jekyll-blog-3.md

 ## 7. Layouts

 Layouts is the template for making the posts and pages on the website.
-It includes only HTML files that
+It includes only HTML files consisting of the base pages of the website.
+Markdown files are recognized based on the different forms from the layouts.
+Examples: `default`, `home`, `page`, `post`
 <br>
 <br>
 <br>

 ## 8. Includes

+Includes contains the code blocks that consist of the layouts.
+These blocks can be dependent on one another.
+Examples: `head`, `header`, `footer`
 <br>
 <br>
 <br>